miker704/Strife/patches.md

       - Fixed by allowing a dispatch call to rsync the currentuser when clicking the profile page/ clicking on disable or delete account.
         (in testing) - done

-    - Fixed an issue on Invite a friend to an already existing dmserver where search up a friend is case sensitive.
+    - Fixed an issue on Invite a friend to an already existing dmserver where searching up a friend is case sensitive.
+      - Fixed by making both the username and search text be compared to each other both in lowercase form.

+    - Fixed an issue on creating a dmserver where searching up a friend is case sensitive.
       - Fixed by making both the username and search text be compared to each other both in lowercase form.